k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 <img src="/articles/26_fabric_security/images/03_fabric_LUencryption_studio.png">

-## LUI Partial Encryption
+## Partial LUI Encryption

-To encrypt only selected fields on the LU instance, first to set the ```FULL_ENTITY_ENCRYPTION=false``` parameter to false in the config.ini file and then encrypt specific fields in the implementation using the following built-in functions:
+To encrypt only selected fields on the LU Instance, first set the ```FULL_ENTITY_ENCRYPTION=false``` parameter to false in the config.ini file and then encrypt specific fields in the implementation using the following built-in functions:

 <img src="/articles/26_fabric_security/images/04_fabric_LUencryption_LUEncrypt.PNG">

-### LUI Partial Encryptions Functions
+### Partial LUI Encryption Functions

 #### **luEncrypt()**